S'pore shares dip as enthusiasm over Covid-19 vaccine cools

 "This reflects a pick-up in risk appetite from institutional investors, who might have started a new round of bargain hunting after months of net selling.
 A string of positive vaccine news also lifted investor confidence," she said.

-Ms Yang added that the STI appears to be temporarily overbought and so may be vulnerable to a technical pull-back below a key resistance level at 2,800, while an immediate support level can be found at 2,703.
+She also said the STI seems to be temporarily overbought and may be vulnerable to a technical pull-back below a key resistance level at 2,800, while an immediate support level can be found at 2,703.